apache/airflow/docs/apache-airflow/core-concepts/auth-manager/index.rst

 Available auth managers to use
 ------------------------------

-Here is the list of auth managers available today you can use in your Airflow environment.
+Here is the list of auth managers available today that you can use in your Airflow environment.

 * :doc:`/core-concepts/auth-manager/auth-manager/index`
 * :doc:`apache-airflow-providers-fab:auth-manager/index`